foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_london.md

 <h2 align='center'>SELECTION PROCESS</h2>

-From 31 July we will review applications and offer interviews, which will be conducted in-person (or via Google hangouts) in early August.
-We will select 16 people for the course beginning in October.
+We will review applications and conduct interviews in early November for the programme beginning in late February, and will offer places to sixteen people.

-All applications received from August onwards will enter the pool for our February course, which begins 18 February, 2018.
-We will be conducting interviews for the February course in October and, for the first time, we will be offering a prep-course to support candidates for this programme in completing [our course prerequisites](./prerequisites).

 <h2 align='center'>HOW TO PREPARE</h2>